minhchemucla/OPAW_TDDFT_LIBRARY/README.md

 # OPAW LIBRARY

 This library is designed to implement our Orthogonal Projector Augmented Wave method into other electronic structure codes.
+Refer to Wenfei and Dannys' original [OPAW DFT paper](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.102.195118) and Minh, Tim, and Dannys' [OPAW TDDFT paper](https://pubs.aip.org/aip/jcp/article-abstract/160/14/144101/3281117/Time-dependent-density-functional-theory-with-the?redirectedFrom=fulltext) for theory.
+You can find both papers available [here](http://www.chem.ucla.edu/dept/Faculty/dxn/pages/publications.html) as well.

-This library provides the necessary ingredients for 3 main things:
+This library provides the necessary ingredients for 3 main functionalities:

-  1. Prepare PAW and apply the OPAW Hamiltonian,
+  1. Apply the OPAW Hamiltonian.
-  2. perform RK4 time propagation,
+  2. Perform RK4 time propagation.
-  3. calculate the expectation value of the exact exchange operator.
+  3. Calculate the expectation value of the exact exchange operator.

-The code only has gamma-point and close-shelled (`nspin=1`) capabilities.
+The code has the following limitations:

+ - gamma-point (# k points = 1)
+ - close-shelled (`nspin=1`)
+ - LDA and PBE exchange-correlation functionals

  This library comes with a test program  with further explanation in the [test.md](docs/test.md) document.
 The library has its a parallelization scheme that will work for any number of cores.
 The parallelization scheme splits the occupied states over the number of cores, so I do not recommend running more cores than there are the number of occupied states.

 ## Chapters